 Beth Webb Hart, a South Carolina native, is the best-selling

-author of Grace at Low Tide, Adelaide Piper and The Wedding Machine.
+author of Grace at Low Tide, Adelaide Piper, The Wedding Machine, Love,Charleston, Sunrise on the Battery,and her lastest release (2013) Moon Over Edisto.

 It is difficult to talk about how my faith informs my writing without sharing a little bit of my personal story so here goes… At the tender age of nineteen, at a time when I could barely stand to be in my own skin for a variety of reasons, I experienced love.
 It dawned on me that all of those marquee signs along the back roads of the Bible belt (which I made an awful lot of fun of growing up) were actually true.